Benjamin Walker (Continental Army officer): Civic and political career

-From March 21, 1791, until February 20, 1798, Walker served as a captain and as naval officer of customs at the port of New York.
+By September 1789, Walker was the New York customs naval officer.
+From March 21, 1791, until February 20, 1798, Walker served as a captain and the naval officer of customs at the port of New York.

 Walker later worked as the First Secretary to the Governor of New York and as a broker.

 He moved to Fort Schuyler (now Utica), in 1797, where he worked as an agent of the great landed estate of the Earl of Bath.

 Walker was elected as a Federalist to the Seventh Congress (March 4, 1801 - March 3, 1803).
 After his tenure, he declined to be a candidate for renomination in 1802.

 Personal life

 Relationship with Steuben and North

 Together with a fellow aide-de-camp, William North, he was formally adopted by Steuben, and made his heir.
 Some historians believe that these "extraordinary intense emotional relationships" were romantic, and given Steuben's reported earlier behavior, it has been suggested it would have been out-of-character for him if they were not.
 It has also been posited that while Walker held Steuben in high esteem, and had no scruples about exploiting his attraction for him, he had no intention of reciprocating.
 However, without more substantive evidence turning up, the exact nature of the relationships is impossible to conclusively define.

 Walker maintained a close relationship with Steuben after the war.
 Steuben lived with Walker and his wife in Manhattan for a period when Walker was a broker.
 Walker visited Steuben almost every year at his property and helped manage his business and finances with North.

 It has also been suggested that North and Walker held a romantic relationship, but like with Steuben this is difficult to be certain of.
 Nevertheless, Walker remained North's closest friend until their deaths.
 Walker was named as a sponsor of North's daughter Adelia at her baptism.